Course Content and Outcome Guide for ENG 260

 - Special Fee:

 Course DescriptionExplores women's writings and literary theory from diverse places and historical periods.
-Prerequisite: WR 115 and RD 115 or equivalent placement test scores.
+Prerequisites: WR 115 and RD 115 or equivalent placement test scores.
 Audit available.

 Intended Outcomes for the course